 Every person comes to the table with an agenda, their default mode of thinking, whether that’s an unconscious bias toward the familiar or ideas about how they will interact with the potential new hire.
 By intentionally framing the position, you’re creating an environment that overrides that default mode resulting in a more productive interview.

 What to Do When You Don’t Get to Choose

-You may have to include others in the hiring decision who don’t understand the role, are junior team members, or have a poor track record for interviewing, regardless of their level of seniority in the organization.
-These are your courtesy interviewers.
-They occasionally have something important to contribute, but their input should not significantly affect the hiring decision.
+You may have to include others in the hiring decision who don’t fully understand the role, are junior team members, or are less experienced at interviewing, regardless of their level of seniority in the organization.
+While their input is valuable and can provide context about how the candidate might complement your team’s culture, it should not significantly affect the hiring decision.